tejash09/ReVanced-Extended-Automated-Builder/README.md

 ###### 07/AUGUST/2023:
 ### Merged new upstream features...
 * [Custom patch resources](https://github.com/nikhilbadyal/docker-py-revanced/issues/230) are now supported, with per-app configuration options available!
-For more information about this, [check here](https://github.com/Spacellary/ReVanced-Extended-Automated-Builder/blob/main/readme-history/README-ORIGINAL.md#global-config).
+For more information about this, [check here for the original documentation](https://github.com/nikhilbadyal/docker-py-revanced/blob/main/README.md#global-config).

 ###### 15/JULY/2023:
 ### Merged upstream changes...
 * Now with support for **RVX Reddit**.

 Also supports the other Reddit clients, such as **RV Sync**.
-* Read the [README-ORIGINAL.md](https://github.com/Spacellary/ReVanced-Extended-Automated-Builds/blob/main/readme-history/README-ORIGINAL.md) for more information about those.
+* Read the [README-ORIGINAL.md](https://github.com/nikhilbadyal/docker-py-revanced/blob/main/README.md) for more information about those in the original repository.

 ###### 23/MARCH/2023:
 ### Builds are now automated!